HomeAbout SonicrestProductsOrderTechnologyNews CenterSearchContact Us

 What is sound ?

-The mathematical relationship between two sound pressure levels expressed in dB is shown below:
+The mathematical relationship between two sound pressure levels expressed in dB is shown below, where P is the unspecified sound pressure:

 Environment